skip to Main Content

 The Academy is in a unique position to support fellows in establishing or expanding existing professional networks in and beyond Berlin.
 Each semester, fellows interact with local peers and partner institutions within the Academy’s well-established network, forging meaningful transatlantic connections.
 Fellows engage German audiences through lectures, readings, and performances, which form the core of the Academy’s public program.

 The Academy welcomes applications from a broad range of disciplines in the humanities, social sciences, law, journalism, and various areas of public policy.
-Berlin Prize recipients include both established and emerging scholars, writers, artists, journalists, and policy experts who wish to engage in independent study in an interdisciplinary residential community.
+Berlin Prize recipients include both established and emerging scholars, writers, artists, journalists, and policy experts who wish to engage in independent study within an interdisciplinary residential community.
 Emerging scholars should hold a PhD and a strong record of peer-reviewed work beyond the dissertation.
 The Academy will not consider projects that have not advanced significantly beyond the candidate’s dissertation project.
 Independent scholars who satisfy the general eligibility requirements are welcome to apply.

 Applicants working in most other fieldssuch as journalism, filmmaking, or public policymust have a significant record of publication or production.
 Writers of fiction and nonfiction must have published at least one book with a reputable press at the time of application.